What Is the difference between jujubes and dates?

 In addition, potassium is required to maintain the correct acid-base balance in the body and to maintain normal fluid volumes.
 Also, this mineral is needed by the body to ensure that the nerves function correctly and the muscles move as required as well as to control the electrical activity of the heart.

-Potassium also helps retain calcium in the body, that results in stronger joints and bones.
-Additionally, this essential mineral counteracts the sodium-heavy diets that most people in the United States undertake, that can strip bones of calcium.
+Potassium also helps retain calcium in the body, which results in stronger joints and bones.
+Additionally, this essential mineral counteracts the sodium-heavy diets that most people in the United States undertake, which can strip bones of calcium.

 A deficiency in potassium may cause the following symptoms:

 - heart palpitations (irregular heartbeats);

 - muscle weakness;

 - muscle aches.